Getting Started with Expense Claims

-HR Partner allows employees to enter expense claims on their portal, which can then be approved by Admin users.
+HR Partner allows employees to enter expense claims on their portal, which can then be approved by Admin users, Direct Supervisors, and other Employees.
 You can also print reports on expense claims to be sent to your accounting department or for reimbursement payments.

 Turning the Expense Tracking Module On / Off

-The Expense Tracking Module can be turned on or off by each company to suit their individual requirements.
+The Expense Tracking Module can be turned on or off by each company to suit their requirements.
+By default, all new HR Partner companies will automatically have the Expense Tracking Module turned on if they sign up for either Premium or VIP subscriptions.

-To turn on the Expense Tracking Module go to Setup > Company Info.
-Towards the bottom of the screen, there is a checkbox for Expense Tracking Module Ensure this is checked if you want to use the expense tracking feature, otherwise leave it unchecked.
+To turn the Expense Tracking Module on or off for usage, go to Setup > Company Info.
+Continue towards the bottom of the screen to the Additional Modules section.
+There, you'll find a checkbox for the Expense Tracking Module

 Expenses can be tracked in different currencies.
 For example, you may have employees based in the US who need to track expenses in US Dollars, while employees in India may need to track their expenses in Rupees.
 By default, the system will use the currency settings based on the specific location of each employee.
-However, you may want to track all expenses using the company default currency for ease of management.
-If this is the case, simply tick the "Use Company currency settings instead of Location specific currency settings" checkbox.
+However, if you want to track all expenses using the company's default currency for ease of management, simply tick the "Use Company currency settings instead of Location specific currency settings" checkbox.

 Expense Categories

 Before you can start tracking expenses, you will need to set up some Categories against which your employees can allocate their expenses.
-Examples might include things such as "Meals" or "Hotels" or "Fuel" etc. You can create as many or as few categories as you like.
+Examples might include things such as "Meals," "Hotels," or "Fuel," etc. You can create as many or as few categories as you like.

 Deleting Categories